de-engineer/de-engineer.github.io/_pages/about.md

 <br>
 <br>
 <br>
----
-Learn Reverse Engineering, Malware Analysis, Exploit Development and much more at: https://guidedhacking.com/
+Learn Reverse Engineering, Malware Analysis, Exploit Development and much more at: <a href="https://guidedhacking.com"> GuidedHacking</a>